UK real estate law is derived from common law and statutory legislation. In relation to the latter, the primary legislation comprises:

 Cost-plus contracts comprise payment of the actual costs, consumptions or other expenses relating directly to the construction work.

 Measured contracts define the buildings that will be covered by the work, the period over which work may be required and an estimate of the likely total value of the work.

-The "traditional" procurement method, often referred to as "design bid build" is the most commonly used method of procuring construction work.
-This is where design consultants are appointed to design the project in detail and the contractors are invited to tender for the construction of the designed project.
-The design consultants are responsible for design and the contractor is responsible for the construction work.
+The “traditional‟ procurement method, often referred to as “design bid build‟, is the most commonly used method of procuring construction work.
+This is where design consultants are appointed to design the project in detail, and contractors are invited to tender for the construction of the designed project.
+The design consultants are responsible for the design and the contractor is responsible for the construction work.

 The “design and build‟ procurement method, as its name suggests, is where the contractor is appointed to design and construct, as opposed to a traditional contract where the client appoints design consultants to design the development and then a contractor is appointed to construct the project.

-This is where a percentage (often 5%) of the amount certified as due to the contractor on an interim certificate is deducted from the amount due and retained by the client.
+A percentage (often 5%) of the amount certified as due to the contractor on an interim certificate is deducted from the amount due and retained by the client.
 The reason for the retention is to encourage the contractor to discharge its duties fully under the contract.